es-shims/String.prototype.replaceAll/README.md

 const str = 'aabc';

-// replaceAll and replace are the same, when given a regex to replace assert.equal(replaceAll(str, /a/g, 'z'), str.replace(/a/g, 'z'));
+// replaceAll and replace are the same, when given a global regex to replace assert.equal(replaceAll(str, /a/g, 'z'), str.replace(/a/g, 'z'));
-assert.equal(replaceAll(str, /a/, 'z'), str.replace(/a/, 'z'));

 // replace, with a string, replaces once assert.equal(str.replace('a', 'z'), 'zabc');